top of page

 Qu: Can I bring my child/children/someone else along to my appointment?

-Sorry, no. My treatment room is frequently used by people with serious health issues who are immunosuppressed (ie susceptible to bacterial infection & catching every virus going).
+Sorry, no. I do not have a waiting room and my treatment room is frequently used by people with serious health issues who are immunosuppressed (ie susceptible to bacterial infection & catching every virus going).
 It's as simple as that - infection & contagion risk control - thank you for understanding and acting accordingly (ie rescheduling) should your childcare plans fail on the day.
-The exception is if you have special needs and require a carer with you to help you; in this case, please just notify me in advance.
+The exception is if you have special needs and require a carer with you to help you; in this case, please notify me of this in advance.

 Qu: Should I leave a tip?